 Determining your ring size is one of the most important parts of ordering a custom ring.
 Most custom rings cannot be resized, especially those with an inlay.
-So if you order the wrong size, this can cause headache and inconvenience for everyone involved, so let’s get this right the first time!
+Ordering the wrong size is inconvenient for everyone involved, so it's best to get it right the first time!
 Follow the steps below to ensure that you get the correct size, before you order your final ring.

-The best fitting ring is the one you don’t know is there unless you see it.
+A ring that fits is a ring you forget that you're wearing.
 Here are some useful guidelines for determining a proper fitting ring.

 Finger shape also plays a large role in determining the right fit of a ring.
 Some fingers are largest at the base and gradually taper without a prominent knuckle.
 On this type of finger, the ring should fit snugly at the base of the finger without causing bulges or a permanent indent.
 You should be able to push the ring up from the underside of your finger, and see a small space between the ring and the top of the finger, this gives your finger some breathing room.